benitomartin/de-hotel-reviews/dbt/README.md

 # dbt Data Transformation

 This folder contains all files generated in dbt cloud.
 I recommend emptying the folder and initialize the project in dbt.
-While connecting the repo in dbt, make sure you add the generated deploy key in dbt to you repo under settings, deploy key (allow write access)
+While connecting the repo in dbt, make sure you add the generated deploy key in dbt to your repo under settings, deploy key (allow write access)

 Create as Dataset in BigQuery and make sure it is created using the same region as your bucket.